cmakelib/cmakelib-component-storage/README.md

 CMLibStorage.cmake required variables

-- `STORAGE_LIST` - nonempty, finite set of shared storage names
+- `STORAGE_LIST` - nonempty, finite set of shared storage names,
 - `STORAGE_LIST_<name>` - URI which represents shared storage 'name' - name must be from `STORAGE_LIST`

 Look at example at [example/CMLibStorage.cmake]

 ### Variable templates

-Storage implement mechanism called "Variable template".
+The Storage implements mechanism called "Variable template".

-Let's imagine that we have URI for Boost.
-We want to write app for Windows, Mac and Linux. \
+Let's imagine that we have a URI for Boost.
+We want to write an app for Windows, Mac and Linux. \
+let "https://mystorage.com/boost_107400_windows_amd64.zip" be a URI for Boost 1.74.0 for 64-bit windows.

 We define variable in form `SET(BOOST_URI_TEMPLATE "https://mystorage.com/boost_<version>_<OS>_<PlAtFoRm>.zip")`

-Once we want to obtain URL for Boost 1.74.0 for 64-bit windows we just call
+Once we want to obtain URL for Boost 1.74.0 for 64-bit windows by template variable BOOST_URI_TEMPLATE we just call

 ```
 SET(BOOST_URI_TEMPLATE "https://mystorage.com/boost_<version>_<OS>_<PlAtFoRm>.zip")